Developers/Inventors/Integrators/OEMs … and just tinkerers

 and a Roxtec® seal for managing cable entry into the box.

 The organization of our system is

-modular with the Control Card as core module.
+modular with the Control Card as the core module.
 This modularity has

-components to provide more continuity between systems and over time.
+components they have provided continuity between systems over time.
 For

 example, we have evolved through many versions of our Control Card, but

 today’s version can be plugged into the interface board of any ShopBot